Stories

 “We pick students up at the train station; we get their prescriptions filled at the pharmacy and talk to them any time they are in crisis,” Epstein continued.
 “We are here to listen.
 We’ve been through a lot ourselves, so we’re in a place where we can offer advice.”

 Like many students, Zachary Cahn ’27 was first drawn to Epstein by his obvious intellectual prowess and enthusiasm.
-“I was raised in a Jewish household, but I wasn’t particularly religious,” Cahn said.
-“I wanted to learn more about Judaism when I got to college, so I went to a lecture Marc gave before classes began my first year, and after that experience, I immediately signed up for one of his courses, and I later took Ági’s course on antisemitism and anti-Judaism,” Cahn said.
+“I was raised in a Jewish household, but I wasn’t particularly observant, though Judaism was always an important part of my identity and heritage,” Cahn said.
+“I wanted to learn more about Judaism in an academic context when I got to college, so I went to a lecture Marc gave before classes began my first year, and after that experience, I immediately signed up for one of his courses, and I later took Ági’s course on antisemitism and anti-Judaism,” Cahn said.
 “I felt really welcome when I was first invited to their house.
-It’s a scary transition going to college and having their presence, their support, was really helpful.”
+It’s a scary transition going to college and having their presence, their support, was incredibly impactful.”

 One of Cahn’s classmates, Theo Burstyn-Paul ’27, said he had not planned on taking part in Jewish life on campus when he first enrolled, but that changed almost immediately when his roommate, Sean Miller ’27, returned from the lecture Epstein had given at the start of the semester.
 “Sean came back to the room and said, ‘This guy is incredible, we have to take his class,’” Burstyn-Paul said.
 “And Sean’s not even Jewish.
 He’s from a small town in New Hampshire, and I don’t think a single Jew lives there.”